Collective decisions under uncertainty: efficiency, ex-ante fairness, and normalization: Discussion

+Note that \citet{sprumont2018belief,sprumont2019relative} mainly characterized aggregation rules where the weights over the individuals can vary depending on the belief profile.
+In contrast, the weight set of a relative fair aggregation rule is independent of the belief profile.
+This difference follows from \textit{belief irrelevance}.
+In our main theorem, this axiom plays an important role in making \textit{restricted certainty independence} effective in all belief profiles, as discussed after Lemma~\ref{lem:4addCI}.

-Although relative utilitarianism has been examined in the context of preference aggregation (e.g., \citet{dhillon1999relative}), rules incorporating normalization and inequality aversion have, to the best of the authors’ knowledge, been studied only by \citet{sprumont2013relative}. \citeauthor{sprumont2013relative} characterized the counterpart of the relative leximin aggregation rule in risky situations, using a complex axiom called \textit{preference for compromise}.
-(For the formal definition, see Footnote \ref{fn:comp}.)
-By considering uncertain situations, we have shown that together with the basic axioms, a simpler axiom (i.e., \textit{strong preference for mixing}) can characterize the relative leximin rule.
+Although relative utilitarianism has been examined in the context of preference aggregation (e.g., \citet{dhillon1999relative}), rules incorporating normalization and inequality aversion have, to the best of our knowledge, been studied only by \citet{sprumont2013relative}.
+Sprumont characterized the relative leximin aggregation rule in risky situations.
+In an earlier version of this paper, we also provided an axiomatic foundation for the relative leximin aggregation rule (\citet{kurata2026collective}).

-Finally, we must mention \citet{sprumont2023time}, which studied the aggregation of time preferences.
+Finally, we mention \citet{sprumont2025two}, in which the aggregation of time preferences was studied.
 Sprumont considered a fixed set of feasible outcomes and introduced a new invariance axiom with respect to order-preserving functions applied to outcomes and utility functions.
-Together with standard axioms, such as the Pareto principle and time consistency, the 0--1 normalization was derived.
-Since our setup fundamentally differs from that of \citet{sprumont2023time}, our result cannot be directly applied to \citeauthor{sprumont2023time}'s framework.
-It would be a promising direction for future research to provide axiomatic foundations for the counterparts of relative fair aggregation rules in a dynamic setup using the techniques developed in this paper.
+Together with standard axioms, such as the Pareto principle and time consistency, the invariance axiom characterizes the 0--1 normalization.
+Since our setup fundamentally differs from that of \citet{sprumont2025two}, our result cannot be directly applied to Sprumont's framework.
+Providing axiomatic foundations for the counterparts of relative fair aggregation rules in a dynamic setup would be a promising direction for future research.